rgoracz/rgoracz/README.md

 ## Hey there! ✌️

-### 🧙 I'm Roland, a Full-Stack Software Developer with DevOps knowledge with around 4 Years of (professional) Experience.
+### 🧙 I'm Roland, a Full-Stack Software Developer with DevOps knowledge with 4 Years of (professional) Experience.

 ### 🧠 I have experience with: